tobyjohnson/gtx/DOCS.md

 ```R
 res<-run_mr_gsk(exposure_data,outcome_data,rsid=TRUE,clump=FALSE)
 ```
-__Note!__ If __clump__=TRUE, then it is necessary to establish a connection to MR-Base.
-If you have never used the TwoSampleMR package, then the 'mrbase.auth' has to generated first.
-Please, generate this token on your personal machine rather than a server by installing TwoSampleMR and running 'available_outcomes()' in R. Then, the prompt to input your Gmail credentials will appear, and after that the file will be generated inside the working directory.
+__Note!__ If __clump__=TRUE, then it is necessary to establish a connection to [MR-Base](http://www.mrbase.org).
+If you have never used the TwoSampleMR package, then the 'mrbase.auth' token has to be generated first.
+Please, generate this token on your personal machine rather than a server by installing TwoSampleMR and running __available_outcomes()__ in R. You will be prompted to login into your Gmail account and after you have logged in, then the token will be generated and appear in the working directory.
 This token can then be copied to the server or anywhere else and will authorise your access to MR-Base.

 It is also possible to skip any follow-up analyses, where __hetero__ and __pleio__ stand for the heterogeneity and pleiotropy tests, while __single__ stands for the single SNP MR analysis:
 ```R